-Ger neral services that our plan pays for What you must pay Incontinence supplies \$0 The plan will pay for incontinence supplies if your doctor believes you need them.
+neral services that our plan pays for What you must pa

+Incontinence supplies \$0

+The plan will pay for incontinence supplies if your doctor believes you need them.
 The quantities and frequencies of supplies are determined by your level of incontinence.

 Limited to 1 case of incontinence supplies per month.
-First Choice VIP Care Plus may authorize incontinence supplies above the maximum amount based on medical necessity.
+However, First Choice VIP Care Plus may authorize incontinence supplies above the maximum amount based on medical necessity.

 Incontinence Supplies: Authorization of diapers/pull-ups and under pads for adults (age 21 and older) must be based on frequency.

-To learn how we classify occasional, frequent, and total incontinence, contact your care coordinator Prior Authorization required.
+To learn how we classify occasional, frequent, and total incontinence, contact your care coordinator

-General services that our plan pays for What you must pay
+Prior authorization is required.

 Infusion therapy \$0

 The plan covers infusion pumps (and some medicines used in infusion pumps) that a doctor prescribes for use in your home.

 If you don't want to get infusion therapy in a doctor's office or hospital, you can use an infusion center.
 Refer to the Provider and Pharmacy Directory for a list of infusion centers.
 You can get the following services at an infusion center:

 chemotherapy

 hydration

 intravenous immunoglobulin (IVIG)

 blood and blood products

-• antibiotics
+antibiotics

 intrathecal/lumbar puncture

 inhalation

 therapeutic phlebotomy

 A doctor will be on-site at the infusion center in case there are medical emergencies.

-Prior Authorization required.
+Prior Authorization is required.

-In-home safety assessment \$0

-An in-home safety assessment is included in the comprehensive assessment.